ONSBigData/ONSBigData.github.io/_posts/2017-07-25-civil-service-live-better-use-of-data.md

 Hopefully next year we will see a whole new suite of case studies where data science is driving the better use of data for better decisions.

-> The following blog post is written by Owen Abbott, Head of ONS's Big Data Team, and was originally posted in the [ONS blog](https://blog.ons.gov.uk/2017/07/25/civil-service-live-what-did-we-learn/)
+> Written by Owen Abbott, Head of ONS's Big Data Team, and originally posted in the [ONS blog](https://blog.ons.gov.uk/2017/07/25/civil-service-live-what-did-we-learn/)

 [1]: https://blog.ons.gov.uk/wp-content/uploads/sites/6/2017/12/civilservicelive-1.jpg